-- 18. Continuances.
+18. Continuances.
 Delay in the administration of justice is a common cause of complaint; counsel are frequently responsible for this delay.
-A Judge, without being arbitrary or forcing cases unreasonably or unjustly to trial when unprepared, to the detriment of parties, may well endeavor to hold counsel to a proper appreciation of their duties to the public interest, to their own clients, and to the adverse party and his counsel, so as to enforce due diligence in the dispatch of business before the Court. - 19.
-Judicial opinions.
-In disposing of controverted cases, a Tudge should indicate the reason for his action in an opinion showing that he has not disregarded or overlooked serious arguments of counsel.
+A judge, without being arbitrary or forcing cases unreasonably or unjustly to trial when unprepared, to the detriment of parties, may well endeavor to hold counsel to a proper appreciation of their duties to the public interest, to their own clients, and to the adverse party and his counsel, so as to enforce due diligence in the dispatch of business before the court.

+19. Judicial opinions.
+In disposing of controverted cases, a judge should indicate the reason for his action in an opinion showing that he has not disregarded or over-looked serious arguments of counsel.
 He thus shows his full understanding of the case, avoids the suspicion of arbitrary conclusion, promotes confidence in his intellectual integrity and may contribute useful precedent to the growth of the law.

-It is desirable that courts of appeal, in reversing cases and granting new trials, should so indicate their views on questions of law argued before them and necessarily arising in the controversy, that, upon the new trial, counsel may be aided to avoid the repetition of erroneous positions of law and should not be left in doubt by the failure of the Court to decide such questions.
-But the volume of reported decisions is such and is so rapidly increasing that, in writing opinions which are to be published, Judges may well take this fact into consideration, and curtail them accordingly, without substantially departing from the principles stated above.
-It is of high importance that Judges constituting a court of last resort should use effort and self-restraint to promote solidarity of conclusions and the consequent influence of judicial decision.
-A Judge should not yield to pride of opinion, or value more highly his individual reputation than that of the Court, to which he should be loval.
-Except in case of conscientious difference of opinion, on fundamental principle, dissenting opinions should be discouraged in courts of last resort. - 20.
-Influence of decisions upon the development of the law.
-A Judge should be mindful that his duty is the application of general law in particular instances, that ours is a government of law and not of men, and that he violates his duty as a minister of justice under such a system if he seeks to do what he may personally consider substantial justice in a particular case and disregards the general law as he knows it to be binding on him.
-Such action may become a precedent unsettling accepted principles and may have detrimental consequences beyond the immediate controvery.
-He should administer his office with a due regard to the integrity of the system of the law itself, remembering that he is not a depositary of arbitrary power, but a Judge under the sanction of the law.
+It is desirable that courts of appeal in reversing cases and granting new trials should so indicate their views on questions of law argued before them and necessarily arising in the controversy that upon the new trial counsel may be aided to avoid the repetition of erroneous positions of law and should not be left in doubt by the failure of the court to decide such questions.

+But the volume of reported decisions is such and is so rapidly increasing that in writing opinions which are to be published judges may well take this fact into consideration, and curtail them accordingly, without substantially departing from the principles stated above.

+It is of high importance that judges constituting a court of last resort should use effort and self-restraint to promote solidarity of conclusions and the consequent influence of judicial decision.
+A judge should not yield to pride of opinion or value more highly his individual reputation than that of the court to which he should be loyal.
+Except in case of conscientious difference of opinion on fundamental principle, dissenting opinions should be discouraged in courts of last resort.